axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 date = datetime("1701350398.123000+01:00");
 ```

-Usually, you use the [strptime](#strptime) filterx function to create datetime values.
-Alternatively, you can cast an integer, double, string, or isodate variable into datetime with the `datetime()` filterx function.
+Usually, you use the [strptime](#strptime) FilterX function to create datetime values.
+Alternatively, you can cast an integer, double, string, or isodate variable into datetime with the `datetime()` FilterX function.
 Note that:

 - When casting from an integer, the integer is the number of microseconds elapsed since the UNIX epoch (January 1, 1970 12:00:00 AM).
 - When casting from a double, the double is the number of seconds elapsed since the UNIX epoch (January 1, 1970 12:00:00 AM).
 (The part before the floating points is the seconds, the part after the floating point is the microseconds.)